Albert Louis Deullin: Aerial service

 Five days later, Deullin, René Dorme, and another French pilot fought Jagdstaffel 9; Deullin barely fought free of four foes.
 Dorme did not return from the mission.

 Postwar career

-Deullin became a pioneer of french commercial aviation by becoming the chief-pilot of aerial company franco-roumaine, employing many veterans pilots from former GC 19.
+After the war, Deullin served as chief pilot of CFRNA (Compagnie franco-roumaine de navigation aérienne; French-Romanian Company for Air Transport), employing many veterans pilots from former GC 19.
 Flying old Salmson 2A2 from military surplus, the company opened aerial lines from Paris to eastern European cities, including Istanbul.
 In 1923, the company flew on the early commercial airplanes such as the Caudron C.61.

 Albert Deullin died in a flying accident at Villacoublay on 29 May 1923.
 He was testing a prototype of a new airplane.